 Your initial McMahon score (MMS) will be set from your GoR as published on the date of the tournament.
 If you do not have a GoR you might be required to provide other evidence of your strength.
 Your initial MMS determines who you will play in the first round.
 If you do not think your GoR is accurate (for example, you are a quickly improving kyu player who hasn’t played in any recent tournaments) please email us with your preferred strength.

-The David Ward Cup and endowment has been generously donated to the British Go Association by Helen Ward, his widow, in memory of the long-time President of the Central London Go Club and organiser of this tournament.
+The David Ward Cup and endowment has been generously donated by Helen Ward, his widow, in memory of the long-time President of the Central London Go Club and organiser of this tournament.

 There is no accommodation on site however we do have a list of nearby hotels and hostels, many of which are within a 15 minute walk.

 Check our list of hotels and accommodation sites